Arathurs/Fibonacci-Sequence/README.md

 ##### Complexity Analysis of Approach 2

-Time complexity : `O(2^N)O(2N)`.
+Time complexity : `O(2^N)`.
 This is the slowest way to solve the `Fibonacci Sequence` because it takes exponential time.
 The amount of operations needed, for each level of recursion, grows exponentially as the depth approaches `N`.

-Space complexity : `O(N)O(N)`.
+Space complexity : `O(N)`.
 We need space proportionate to `N` to account for the max size of the stack, in memory.
 This stack keeps track of the function calls to `fib(N)`.
 This has the potential to be bad in cases that there isn't enough physical memory to handle the increasingly growing stack, leading to a `StackOverflowError`.